Nature and romance in the Cradle of HumankindTop attractions: Maropeng and the Sterkfontein Caves, walks and hikes in the many nature reserves

-One of the oldest buildings in town, this hotel was a popular drinking hole during Cullinan's early years and it is said that the mine's owner Thomas Cullinan himself joined the mineworkers here to celebrate the discovery of the Star of Africa diamond in 1905.
-The hotel has four different room settings, a spa and restaurant and is set just metres from the main street Oak Avenue.
+One of the oldest buildings in town, this hotel was a popular drinking hole during Cullinan's early years and it is said that the mine's owner, Thomas Cullinan, joined the mineworkers here to celebrate the discovery of the Star of Africa diamond in 1905.
+The hotel has four different room settings, a spa and restaurant, and is set just metres from the main street, Oak Avenue.

 A hilltop spa retreat in the Klipriviersberg at Thaba Eco HotelTop attractions: Hiking, wildlife walks and spa treatments

 Choose from a deluxe or luxury room.
 The spacious deluxe rooms each come with their own patios overlooking the grounds, while the luxury suites are perched up on the hill and all face west to catch the sunset.
 The contemporary glass edifice encasing the luxury rooms make for incredible countryside views.
-At the far end of the property at the highest point is the wonderful Sinzinani Day Spa, the ideal place to spend a lazy morning relaxing.
-Or if you prefer something more energetic book an eco drive through the reserve, join a bird watching excursion or enjoy a guided nature walk to learn more about the area's unique ecology.
+At the far end of the property's highest point is the wonderful Sinzinani Day Spa, the ideal place to spend a lazy morning relaxing.
+Or if you prefer something more energetic, book an eco-drive through the reserve, join a bird watching excursion or enjoy a guided nature walk to learn more about the area's unique ecology.

-Lebo's Soweto Backpackers, fondly known simply as Lebo's, is a local institution and one of the most highly regarded backpackers anywhere in the country.
-In addition to dorm rooms and a campsite, Lebo's also has a fully-fledged guesthouse with cosy single and double rooms that open out into a sunny courtyard and lead onto a private garden with sunloungers.
-When staying over we definitely recommend skipping the self-catering kitchen and paying extra for cooked breakfasts and in the evening home-style meals and braais.
-The food is truly excellent, classic South African comfort food, and great value too
+Lebo's Soweto Backpackers, fondly known as Lebo's, is a local institution and one of the most highly regarded backpackers anywhere in the country.
+In addition to dorm rooms and a campsite, Lebo's also has a fully-fledged guesthouse with cosy single and double rooms that open out into a sunny courtyard and lead onto a private garden with sun-loungers.
+When staying over, we recommend skipping the self-catering kitchen and paying extra for cooked breakfasts and home-style meals and braais in the evening.
+The food is excellent South African comfort food, and great value, too.

-The best thing about staying over the weekend at Lebo's is having the time and leisure to explore Soweto at a more insightful pace.
-You won't be rushing around whizzing past the sights, instead you'll have the chance to sit at a local cafe or bar and watch the world go by.
-Taking one of the famous Lebo's Soweto Bicycle tours is a must, with options for two hour, half-day or full-day tours.
-Other activities to plan into your trip including taking a bungee jump from the top of the Orlando Towers or catching a concert, show or festival at Soweto Theatre.
+The best thing about staying over at Lebo's is having the time to explore Soweto at a more insightful pace.
+You won't be whizzing past the sights, instead you'll have the chance to sit at a local café or bar and watch the world go by.
+Taking one of the famous Lebo's Soweto Bicycle tours is a must, with options for two-hour, half-day or full-day tours.
+Other activities to plan into your trip include doing a bungee-jump from the top of the Orlando Towers or catching a concert, show or festival at the Soweto Theatre.

 WHERE TO STAY IN SOWETO

-Lebo's Soweto Backpackers is located at 10823A Pooe St, cnr Ramushu St, Orlando West, Soweto.
+Lebo's Soweto Backpackers is located in Orlando West, Soweto.
 Call +27 11 936 3444 or book online at sowetobackpackers.com

-Dinokeng, about 30 minutes drive north of Pretoria, means "place of rivers" and is Gauteng's biggest free-roaming wildlife reserve.
-The reserve was created when a number of different private game farms and conservancies took down their fences to establish one large reserve.
-A patchwork of semi-private dirt roads and official tarred roads crisscrossed by farms and lodges there's a huge choice of accommodation to suit all budgets.
-It is possible to self-drive (the routes are rather confusing so make sure you have a map) or alternatively join a guided game drive or walk.
+The Dinokeng Game Reserve, about 30 minutes drive north of Pretoria, means 'place of rivers' and is Gauteng's biggest free-roaming wildlife reserve.
+The reserve was created when several private game farms and conservancies took down their fences to establish one large reserve.
+A patchwork of semi-private dirt roads and official tarred roads crisscrossed by farms and lodges, the reserve boasts ample choice in accommodation to suit all budgets.
+It is possible to self-drive (the routes are rather confusing so make sure you have a map), or alternatively join a guided game drive or walk.

-Dinokeng is a Big 5 reserve, although sightings of the Big 5 are not as common as at more famous reserves.
-Don't come expecting the place to be bursting with elephants.
-Instead, slow down and admire the remarkable birdlife, enjoy a braai in the bush and savour the chance to enjoy a little slice of safari so close to the city.
+Dinokeng is a Big Five reserve, although sightings of the Big Five are less common than at the more well-known reserves.
+Don't come expecting the place to be bursting with elephants; slow down and admire the remarkable birdlife, enjoy a braai in the bush and savour the chance to enjoy a little slice of safari so close to the city.

 WHERE TO STAY IN DINOKENG